s-tikhomirov/s-tikhomirov.github.io/README.md

 Personal homepage and blog, hosted on GitHub Pages with the Minima 2.5.1 theme.

 The site has four public surfaces.
-Home is identity, the research journey, and the third-person bio.
+Home is a short landing page.
 Publications is the paper list.
 Talks is media and conference appearances.
 Writing is the post list.
+`/research-journey/` and `/bio/` are linked from Home.

 Live site: https://s-tikhomirov.github.io/